 We have an ambition to be world class as part of the wider Tay Cities Deal strategy to grow cultural tourism from the Highlands of Perthshire to Dundee, Angus and North Fife.
-Our cultural profile and reputation are growing through major investment and projects.
-In 2024 we will open the new Perth Museum which will become home to the Stone of Destiny, also known as the Stone of Scone, one of the UK and Scotland's most important cultural objects, and free to see for the first time.

-We also face challenges which we must address in partnership if we are to realise our ambitions.
-Before the Covid-19 pandemic traditional High Streets were declining.
-We must find new ways to bring people back into our city and our towns, making them inclusive, exciting places for shared cultural experiences.
+Our cultural profile and reputation are growing through major investment and projects including the new Perth Museum, opening in 2024 as the home of the Stone of Destiny, also known as the Stone of Scone, one of the UK and Scotland's most important cultural objects, and free to see for the first time.

+We also face challenges which we must address to achieve this vision.
+Before the Covid-19 pandemic traditional High Streets were declining and we must find new ways to bring people back into our city and our towns, making them inclusive, exciting places for shared cultural experiences.
 Our rural communities have their own distinct cultural lives and voices, and we must support their vibrancy alongside our investment in Perth as the main economic hub of our area.
-At the same time the Council faces budget pressures and the cost of living is impacting on day-to-day choices for families and individuals.
-We want everyone in Perth and Kinross to continue to have the opportunity and encouragement to be creative and to participate in culture.
-To deliver on our belief that culture matters, for our present and our future, we must be open to doing things differently.
+Alongside, the Council faces budget pressures and the cost of living is impacting on the day-to-day choices for families and individuals.
+We want everyone in Perth and Kinross to have continued opportunity and encouragement to be creative and to participative in culture.
+If we are all agreed culture matters, for our present and our future, we must be open to doing things differently.

 This includes partners working together closely, sharing limited resources, and overcoming silos and organisational boundaries.
-It also means making the most of our cultural venues and wider spaces.
-As a Council we have invested around £53M in cultural infrastructure over the last decade and supported our partners to lever in millions more.
+It also means making the most of our cultural venues and wider spaces and as a Council we have invested around £53M in cultural infrastructure over the last decade and supported our partners to lever in a further £3M+ in the last 12 months.
 We revenue-fund culture to a level of around £4.5M each year, with more money routed through various Council grant schemes.

-This Strategy links to our overarching corporate vision of a Perth and Kinross where everyone can live life well, free from poverty and inequality.
+This Strategy links to our overarching corporate aim to make Perth and Kinross the best place in Scotland to live life well, free from poverty and inequality.
 Beyond that there is a national aspiration for Scotland to be a nation where everyone's creativity is supported and celebrated.
 This Strategy is also intended to help partners and stakeholder with their own planning and delivery, services, and opportunities through a clearly defined set of strategic priorities, and a robust and measurable action plan.